 The use of DRGs in planning is being considered in a number of countries, in Australia, Switzerland, Sweden and other Scandinavian countries.
 There is also, of course, the possibility of using DRGs as the basis for hospital reimbursement.
 In New South Wales, Australia, such a scheme is envisaged for private hospitals.
-More recently some European countries (Ireland, Norway, Portugal and the United Kingdom) have considered the use of financial compensation related to the production process, that is, DRGs as an incentive.
-Portugal is studying a prospective payment system approach13.
+Their use in determining hospital budgets is also being emphasised in the Federal Republic of Germany and in Austria.